 1. Vision

-Recognizing the substantial contribution of ICT to sustainable development, the Action Line C7 on e-environment promotes the use of ICT to combat climate change while fostering ways of mitigating the side effects of ICTs on environment and health.
+Recognizing the substantial contribution of ICT to sustainable development, the Action Line C7 on e-environment promotes the use of ICT to combat climate change and adapt to its effect in many cases, while fostering ways of mitigating the side effects of ICTs on environment and health.

 2. Pillars